Global-Inequality-Project/global_inequality_charts/README.md

 # Global Inequality Charts

-Global Inequality Charts is a wordpress divi module and a javascript library to integrate interactive charts in a wordpress site and provide chart tools.
+A divi module to display interactive charts on a wordpress site and provide tools to share, download data, and more.

 ## Overview